dominikg/tsconfck/docs/api.md

     /**
      * ParseResult for parent solution
      */
-    solution?: ParseResult;
+    solution?: ParseNativeResult;
     /**
-     * ParseResults for all tsconfig files referenced in a solution */ referenced?: ParseResult[];
+     * ParseNativeResults for all tsconfig files referenced in a solution */ referenced?: ParseNativeResult[];
     /**
      * full output of ts.parseJsonConfigFileContent
      */